kivrael/math-app/README.md

 # math-app

 First super basic engine working with javascript.
-Can only swap numbers in a sum and undo.
+Can only swap numbers in a (postive) sum and undo.